1

 What do biology professors do?

-Biology professors teach undergraduate and graduate students about biological sciences, conduct research, publish findings, and contribute to academic knowledge.
-They often develop course materials, supervise students, and may serve on academic committees, typically working in universities or colleges with a focus on education and research.
+Biology professors teach undergraduate and graduate students about biological sciences, conduct research in their specialized fields, publish findings, and contribute to academic knowledge.
+They often develop course materials, supervise students, and may serve on academic committees within their institutions.

 What are the key skills and qualifications needed to thrive as a Biology Professor, and why are they important?